Welcome to your portion of the Town's website, designed to provide helpful information to those who reside within the

 At one point, the United States Postal Service (USPS) declared every address to be in Vero Beach.
 The USPS agreed in the late 1990’s that both the Town of Indian River Shores and the Town of Orchid are allowed to use either the Vero Beach “generic” term or their own municipal name in their official address.
 For those who live here, it is preferred that "Town of Indian River Shores" rather than "Vero Beach" be used for your mailing address since that is where you live!

-As an aside, the City of Vero Beach actually has only 4.5 miles of beaches of the 25-mile long island within their jurisdiction.
+As an aside, the City of Vero Beach has only approximately 4.5 miles of beaches of the 25-mile long island within their municipal jurisdiction.
 Unincorporated Indian River County comprises the majority of the length at 14 miles, and the Town of Indian River Shores has 6.25 miles.
 The Town of Orchid is one subdivision that incorporated, and it has three-quarters of a mile along the A-1-A corridor.

 Thank you for exploring your Town by the website!